A 2018 Liebster Award for Amdall Gallery

 - Who’s your favorite artist?
 That’s a tough question.
 I enjoy a wide variety of art, but I have a special respect for artists who can achieve high levels of realism.
 In terms of “classical artists,” I’ve always liked Rembrandt.
 But there are many contemporary artists I’ve come across recently who I have a ton of respect for, and have become personal favorites.
-I’m a big fan of Hilda Rogers, Alison Sargent, Luisina Juliete, and many others.
+I’m a big fan of Hilda Rogers, the artist behind As Much Cake, Luisina Juliete, and many others.
 Probably too many to name them all.

 - If you could eat your favorite food every day for the rest if your life what would it be?
 Pizza.
 No doubt.
 And I could be perfectly happy with that, as long as I could mix up the pizza types and sauces; New York style one day, crispy crust another, then a Chicago Deep Dish, etc.